Key Learning Points

 So if you are taking your probiotic yogurt but still finding you have bloating, diarrhoea and so on, consider visiting a practitioner of Chinese acupuncture or Chinese herbs.
 Yogurt is deemed a ‘cold’ food in TCM, so doing something that counteracts this will help you recover your health faster.

 (Incidentally, being a ‘cold’ food, yogurt is used in Indian food to counteract the heating effects of the spices.
-You find it ‘raitha’, in curds, and in ‘lassi’, a traditional Indian drink with various recipes.
+You find it as ‘raitha’, in curds, and in ‘lassi’, a traditional Indian drink with various recipes.
 Next time you visit an Indian restaurant, ask for a lassi to take with your meal, especially if you find that Indian food gives you offensive-smelling diarrhoea, or makes you very hot.
 Sip the lassi throughout your meal.)

 There are excellent acupuncture treatments, some including a warming herb process call moxibustion, that can speedily recover your GIT’s natural function.